A body lift is a combination of abdominoplasty, liposuction, inner thigh, and buttock lifts.

 The Consultation

-Each patent must undergo a full medical and clinical exam to ensure that their weight has stabilized before proceeding with any plastic surgery procedure.
+Each patient must undergo a full medical and clinical exam to ensure that their weight has stabilized before proceeding with any plastic surgery procedure.

 The patient’s wishes and expectations will be discussed and a comprehensive regime will be implemented to address all body areas requiring improvements.
 The patient will decide which area to address first guided by professional opinion.

 Whether a person loses weight through diet and exercise or through bariatric surgery, there are a few obstacles that arise because of the weight loss.
 One of the most noticeable is the skin that remains after the weight is gone.
 When someone is overweight, the skin stretches to accommodate the increased volume of weight.
 After weight loss, the skin often fails to tighten and so it sags.
-In many cases, it hangs.
-It acts as a constant reminder of the weight you once were.
-Further diet and exercise will NOT tighten skin (exercise never tightens skin only muscles).
 The only way to tighten loose skin is through surgery.

 After Surgery